- COVID-19 Updates

-If you want to make a difference in a new and developing profession, consider this masters.
-It is one of three masters in positive psychology in the islands of Ireland and Britain, and the only one in Ireland.
+If you want to make a difference in a new and developing profession, consider this master's.
+It is one of three Master in Positive Psychology degree courses in the islands of Ireland and Britain, and the only one in Ireland.

 We hope to ignite your passion for positive psychology so that you take action on completion to enter the new profession of coaching psychology.
 And if you do not have a background in psychology, there is a pathway for you too.

 What is the Master's About?
 The Positive Psychology Movement

 The modern Positive Psychology movement was launched when Martin Seligman delivered his presidential address to the American Psychological Association in 1998.
 We can live lives of comfort, but often we ask; ‘Is this it, is there anything more?”
 Seligman answered that question with a vision of the Good Life, one that was empirically sound, attractive and achievable.
 Specifically, we ask what evidence based actions can well functioning people take so that they move to flourishing individuals living in flourishing communities within an overall just society.